jp-singaraju/face-mask-detector/README.md

 ### Extra
 #### Notes:
 <ul>
-<li><p>When you decide to fork this repo and work on it, please cite this github repo link and either of our dataset links for credibility and copyright purposes.</p></li>
+<li><p>When you decide to fork this repo and work on it, please cite this github repo link and either of our dataset links for credibility and copyright purposes.
+Before using our dataset, please read over the license link below.</p></li>
 <li><p>Please read the comments in the code in order to completely get an understanding of what this model does and its purpose.
 The comments are very detailed and should explain what each line's significance and purpose are.</p></li>
 <li><p>Please feel free to fork this repo and share it!
 Thank You!</p></li>
 </ul>